BLMS Supplemental Guidelines

 Students shall not be disciplined or removed from class as a consequence for wearing attire in violation of this policy unless the attire creates a substantial disruption to the educational environment, poses a hazard to the health or safety of others, or factors into a student behavior rule violation such as malicious harassment or the prohibition on harassment, intimidation, and bullying.
 Further, no student shall be referred to as “a distraction” due to their appearance or attire.

-Typical consequences for a violation of this policy include parent/caregiver contact or conference and the directive to cover, change, or remove the noncomplying attire.
+Typical consequences for a violation of this policy include parent/guardian/caretaker contact or conference and the directive to cover, change, or remove the noncomplying attire.
 A student may be instructed to leave their classroom briefly to change clothes.
-The Principal or Assistant Principal will notify a student’s parent/caregiver of the school’s response to violations of the student dress policy.
+The Principal or Assistant Principal will notify a student’s parent/guardian/caretaker of the school’s response to violations of the student dress policy.

 Early Dismissal